IEEE-MSB-CS/Android-Challange/README.md

 - __View Binding-__ to declaratively bind UI components in layouts to data sources.
 - __Material Design-__ an adaptable system of guidelines, components, and tools that support the best practices of user interface design.

-# How To Install the Projrct
+# How to install the project
 Download the apk from release.

 # Contributors